Verification of education and degrees

 Student in assembly hall

 Your degree certificate is proof of your degree, but there will be times when an employer or another higher education institution will want to check that the certificate is genuine – they will want verification of your degree.
 This can be done in various ways.
 If you have a login to Ladok for students, you can allow them to verify your degree by sharing your degree with them or creating an official transcript of records.
-Sometimes they may have particular requirements as to how a copy of your certificate should be sent.
+That applies for both digital and paper certificates.
+Sometimes they may have particular requirements as to how a copy of your paper certificate should be sent.
 Establish exactly how you need to verify your degree.
-The Office for Degrees can always verify your degree by email or telephone.
+Chalmers Servicecenter or the Office for Degrees can always verify your degree.

 Verify your degree using your degree certificate